Healthcare Administration Career Guide

 Healthcare administrators have a wide range of roles and need to be flexible enough to pick up new roles through their employment.
 The location and size of the healthcare facility may also influence the job responsibilities.

 Healthcare administrators need to have at least a bachelor’s degree in healthcare management to get a job in a starting position.
-This type of degree will prepare you with business and healthcare fundamentals that will help you understand daily operations, budgets, strategy, and communication for healthcare positions.
+This type of degree will teach you business and healthcare fundamentals that'll help you understand daily operations, budgets, strategy, and communication for healthcare positions within medical facilities.

 Many employers prefer health administration candidates to have experience in a healthcare setting.
-This type of experience is critical to ensuring you are qualified to take on more leadership responsibilities for an organization.
+This type of experience is critical to ensuring you are qualified to take on more leadership responsibilities in an organization.
+When determining the right healthcare leadership degree for you, consider your desired role.

 Healthcare Management – B.S.
 Business Administration